Crio-Bytes/Miscellaneous/Interfaces_in_Java/README.md

 ```
 ***Note*** :
 * *The class in which abstract methods are defined should be declared as 'abstract'*
-* *When a regular class inherits that abstract class, it can provide implementation for that inherited abstract method.*
+* *When a regular class inherits that abstract class, it can provide implementation for that inherited abstract method(s).*

 ### Task :
   1) You have to create a class **Area** with 'abstract' keyword and inside that class define two methods: **calculateArea()** and **display()**.
 Refer this code